mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 ---

 # Test Streams
 Test streams allow you to broadcast your content without sharing it with the Mixer Community.
+Test streams will hide your broadcast's video and chat from your regular viewers.
+Test Streams will not show up on our browse page, recommendations or featuring systems.
+Users visiting your channel page won't see your stream unless they have access.

 Test Streaming is only suitable for a limited number of use cases and is only available for select audiences.

 ## Test Streams Suitable Use Cases
 Test Streams is suitable for the following use cases: